fxp-jim/HorizonDocs/Reset Your Password.md

 8. Click **Change Password**.

-9. Click OK when you see the successfull **Password Reset** notification.
+9. Click OK when you see the successful **Password Reset** notification.